 Dr. Baldwin will provide specific instructions on how to effectively yet safely clean your teeth, which may include the use of a special rinse.
 As another means of preventing the corrosive microorganisms from growing, you’ll also be advised to rinse four-to-five times throughout the day with a salt-water solution.

 As is typical with any surgical procedure, you can expect there to be some swelling for the first 24-48 hours after your dental implant is placed.
 You can easily manage it, though, through the following methods:

-If your swelling doesn’t seem to subside and you experience continued acute pain, don’t hesitate to contact our office to schedule a visit so Dr. Baldwin can re-examine the treatment site.
+If your swelling doesn’t seem to subside and you experience continued acute pain, don’t hesitate to contact our dental office to schedule a visit so Dr. Baldwin can re-examine the treatment site.

 The first step to taking action is to be as informed as possible.
-Now that you have more information about the dental implant process, contact our Spring, TX office so you can get on the path to leading a happy and fulfilling life with your new set of dental implants!
+Now that you have more information about the dental implant process, contact our Spring, TX dental office so you can get on the path to leading a happy and fulfilling life with your new set of dental implants!